The group is the initiative of Zoneziwoh Mbondgulo.

-Women For A Change Cameroon (WFAC) is a local women’s voluntary group, founded 2009 on empathy, trust and sincerity.
-Originally called WFAC Buea, the group works to promote the empowerment of women in creating a caring community cutting across the gender barriers and constraints.
+Women For A Change (WFAC) Buea is a local women’s voluntary group, founded 2009 on empathy, trust and sincerity.
+WFAC Buea works to promote the empowerment of women in creating a caring community cutting across the gender barriers and constraints.

 Through its training seminars, leadership discussions, and HIV and gender advocacy programs, it has successfully reached out to tens of hundreds of young people in the community (as well as the online global/local audience).